Today, we take a look at one of the more unusual supplements that has been used in traditional medicine for many years.

 There have been a number of experiments focused on the antioxidant properties of honokiol.
-One of the most interesting studies was in 1994 which showed honokiol has the ability to prevent the peroxidation of lipids, a risk factor in cardiovascular disease.
+One of the most interesting studies, carried out in 1994, showed honokiol has the ability to prevent the peroxidation of lipids, a risk factor in cardiovascular disease.
 Perhaps more importantly is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
-A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain thus preventing inflammation making it a potential therapy for the treatment of ischemic stroke.
+A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain, thus preventing inflammation, making it a potential therapy for the treatment of ischemic stroke.

 In 2007, researchers investigated the ability of honokiol to inhibit the immune response and reduce inflammation with the goal of treating rheumatoid arthritis .
 The mouse study showed honokiol was able to inhibit a range of inflammatory signals, including TNF-α and IL-6, thus reducing inflammation by mediating the immune response.
 Honokiol was studied in 2015 for its potential as a therapy for rheumatoid arthritis .